Boeing rival Airbus will cut 15,000 jobs as aviation’s pandemic crisis worsens

 “Airbus is facing the gravest crisis this industry has ever experienced,” said Airbus CEO Guillaume Faury.
 “The measures we have taken so far have enabled us to absorb the initial shock of this global pandemic.
 Now, we must ensure that we can sustain our enterprise … adjusting to the overwhelming challenges of our customers.”

-The company said it does not expect air traffic to recover to pre-pandemic levels before 2023, and potentially as late as 2025.
+The company said that after an “in-depth analysis of customer demand,” it does not expect air traffic to recover to pre-pandemic levels before 2023, and potentially as late as 2025.

 “To confront that reality, we must now adopt more far-reaching measures,” Faury said.

-Faury said in a press teleconference that because commercial jet business activity is now 40% below pre-pandemic levels, the job cuts would be much worse without support Airbus is receiving from the European governments.
+Faury said in a press teleconference that because commercial jet revenue is now 40% below pre-pandemic levels, the job cuts would be much worse without support Airbus is receiving from the European governments.

 Aside from the prospective 15,000 job cuts, many Airbus employees are now working part-time, with their respective governments paying them unemployment benefit for the hours not worked, through September and in some cases beyond.